 What is EMDR?

 Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy typically applied to those experiencing PTSD and other stress-related conditions.
-A traumatic event can potentially give rise to a series of severe mental disorders; several solid evidences support this theory.
-EMDR therapy is therefore not only useful for PTSD but is also quite beneficial for other comorbid psychic illnesses.
+A traumatic event can potentially give rise to a series of severe mental disorders; several solid pieces of evidence support this theory.
+EMDR therapy is, therefore, not only useful for PTSD but is also quite beneficial for other comorbid psychic illnesses.
 [1]

-A traumatic experience is the result of unprocessed and unresolved memories from a horrific past.
-The main idea behind devising this technique is to resolve the unprocessed memory, which stems negative emotions and causes distress.
+A traumatic experience results from unprocessed and unresolved memories from a horrific past.
+The main idea behind devising this technique is to resolve the unprocessed memory, which stems from negative emotions and causes distress.
 Various research studies suggest that EMDR therapy yields a rapid positive response compared to other psychotherapies, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).

-Besides its remarkable clinical outcomes, some additional pros of EMDR psychotherapy includes reducing medical cost and patient load.
+Besides its remarkable clinical outcomes, some additional pros of EMDR psychotherapy include reducing medical costs and patient load.

-EMDR therapy is an evidence-based therapy, which is applied to both adults and children experiencing PTSD.
-[2, 3]
+EMDR therapy is an evidence-based therapy applied to adults and children experiencing PTSD.
+[23]

-A comprehensive EMDR therapy comprises of three-tier protocol and 8-phases to bring about the most productive results.
+A comprehensive EMDR therapy comprises a three-tier protocol and 8-phases to produce the most productive results.
 [4]

 It seems to be an easy DIY practice; however, seeking professional help is the best way to administer EMDR, surpassing potential risks.